roryl/lucee-book/queries.md

 ##Looping over Queries
-There are a few methods to loop over queries depending on what meta needed within the loop.
+There are a few methods to loop over queries depending on what meta you may need from within the loop.

 ###For Row in Query
 This method loops over each row in the query